 State planning policies

-State planning policies are planning instruments that the planning minister (or any minister in conjunction with the planning minister) can make to protect things that are of interest to the state.
-When a local council is developing its local planning scheme, it must ensure that the planning scheme reflects the elements outlined in a state planning policy.
-If there is a discrepancy between a local planning scheme and a state planning policy, then what is outlined in the state planning policy overrides the planning scheme.
+State planning policies are planning instruments that the planning minister can make to protect things that are of interest to the state.
+When a local council is developing its local planning scheme, it must ensure that the planning scheme integrates the state interests outlined in the state planning policy.
+If there is a discrepancy between a local planning scheme and a state planning policy, the state planning policy overrides the planning scheme.